FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ### Byte order

 Like integer encodings, floating point encodings follow the byte order specified by message schema.
-See section [*`<messageSchema>` attributes*](#messageschema-attributes) for specification of message schema attributes, including byteOrder.
+See section [*Message schema attributes*](#messageschema-attributes) for the specification, including byteOrder.

 ### Float encoding specifications